Why Forex trading in the U.S.: restrictions and workarounds

 -

-Non-U.S. traders often use CFD brokers (like Plus500 or eToro) for Forex exposure with flexible leverage.
+Non-U.S. traders often use CFD brokers (like Plus500) for Forex exposure with flexible leverage.

 Since U.S. traders have limited options, here are the best-regulated brokers available (for US and non-U.S. traders):